MrKaszeba19/PapajLang/README.md

 Operand  | Purpose
 -------- | -------
-scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values scannum | Scan 1 numerical value from input scanstr | Scan 1 string value from input
+type | Check the type of the value being on the top of the stack scan | Scan 1 value from an input (e.g. standard input) and add it on the top of the stack of values scannum | Scan 1 numerical value from input scanstr | Scan 1 string value from input